oyeliseiev-ua/airbyte/airbyte-integrations/connectors/source-singlestore/README.md

 1. Make sure your changes are passing our test suite: `airbyte-ci connectors --name=source-singlestore test`
 2. Bump the connector version in `metadata.yaml`: increment the `dockerImageTag` value.
 Please follow [semantic versioning for connectors](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#semantic-versioning-for-connectors).
 3. Make sure the `metadata.yaml` content is up to date.
-4. Make the connector documentation and its changelog is up to date (`docs/integrations/sources/singlestore.md`).
+4. Make the connector documentation and its changelog are up to date (`docs/integrations/sources/singlestore.md`).
 5. Create a Pull Request: use [our PR naming conventions](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#pull-request-title-convention).
 6. Pat yourself on the back for being an awesome contributor.
 7. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.